Skip to main content

 The Sacred Bath and Anabasara: the Sacred Isolation

-On Ashada Purnima day (known as DevaSnana Purnima: 29 June 2026), the massive wooden idots of Sri Jagannath, Sri Balabhadra and Devi Subhadra are placed on the Snan Mandap outside the sanctorum in the temple premises.
+On Ashada Purnima day (known as DevaSnana Purnima: 29 June 2026), the massive wooden idols of Sri Jagannath, Sri Balabhadra and Devi Subhadra are placed on the Snan Mandap outside the sanctorum in the temple premises.
 The sacred bath of the idols take place in a ritualistic way.

 During the 15-day Anasara period, a series of rituals take place in secrecy by the Daitapatis.
 As a part of the rituals, the wooden idols are repainted with 100 % natural colours.
 Finally the round eyes of the deities are painted meticulously.